-In order to help the parents to participate in the labour market the State Employment Agency (SEA) is offering different types of services that would enable them to re-enter the labour market, such as professional training, re-training and the development of skills etc.
+In order to help parents to participate in the labour market the State Employment Agency (SEA) is offering different types of services that would enable them to re-enter the labour market, such as professional training, re-training and the development of skills etc.

-In 2012, the female employment rate was 61.7%, which is considered to be a positive trend compared to the previous years.
+In 2013, the female employment rate was 63.4%, which is considered to be a positive trend compared to the previous years.

 Government has approved positive changes in the labour tax and personal income tax and raised the minimum wage.
 In addition allowance for dependents has been significantly increased from 80 lats (€113.83) to 116 lats (€165) and the basic tax allowance (per month) has been increased from 45 lats (€64.03) to 53 lats (€75) in 2014; in 2013 property tax relief for large families has been introduced and in 2012 tax relief for a large family’s private vehicle has been introduced.

-In 2011 1.1% of GDP was allocated for social protection benefits, a substantial reduction compared with previous years.
+In 2012 1% of GDP was allocated for social protection benefits, a substantial reduction compared with previous years.
 In 2013, 38.4% of children under 18 were at risk of poverty or social exclusion.

-Since the beginning of 2013 all the local governments provide co-funding for children attending private kindergartens.
-The average support coming from the local governments per child is 95 lats or €135.17 per month.
+Since the beginning of 2013 all local governments provide co-funding for children attending private kindergartens.
+The average support coming from local governments per child is 95 lats or €135.17 per month.
 The state is providing co-funding from the 1st of September, 2013.
 In this way adding together the co-funding of the state and the co-funding paid by the local government the child will be able to attend kindergarten free of charge either private or public.
 As an alternative to that the parent may choose to apply for nanny’s services, which is also co-funded by the state.

-In 2011 14% of children less than three years of age received formal child care services for 30 hours or over.
-At the same time 66% from age three to minimum compulsory school age received formal child care services.
-An additional 1% of children under 3 and 7% of children from 3 to compulsory age attended child care services on a part-time basis (30 hours or less).
+In 2012 19% of children less than three years of age received formal child care services for 30 hours or over.
+At the same time 72% from age three to minimum compulsory school age received formal child care services.
+An additional 4% of children under 3 and 7% of children from 3 to compulsory age attended child care services on a part-time basis (30 hours or less).

 In 2010-2011 foundation “Centrs Dardedze” has implemented a project that would promote child friendly investigation when a child is involved as a victim or witness.
 The project was co-funded by the Latvian – Swiss cooperation programme grant scheme and the private resources.

 In 2006, the Latvian government introduced the ‘Family-friendly Company Status’ scheme in order to draw attention to companies which implement policies and services that are child- and family-friendly.
 The idea is to encourage other companies to implement similar measures.
 In June 2014 the Latvian Ministry of Welfare in cooperation with Sustainability Index granted the Family Friendly Company Status to fifteen companies.

-The public limited company Latvenergo AS (Latvia’s biggest energy power supply enterprise engaged in the generation of electricity and thermal energy and the electricity trade, as well as the provision of IT and telecommunication services) grants support for large families (with more than three children) and socially vulnerable families with children.
+The public limited company Latvenergo AS (Latvia’s biggest energy power supply enterprise engaged in the generation of electricity and thermal energy and the electricity trade, as well as the provision of IT and telecommunication services) in 2013 granted support for large families (with more than three children) and socially vulnerable families with children.
 The social support was offered in two alternative formats.
-Firstly, socially vulnerable families with children are granted an option to receive cards for settling electricity payments to the amount of 53.70 lats (€76.40) from municipal social services in cities and regions.
-Secondly, a tariff compensation programme exists, which provides families with an option to pay for 3,600 kWh per year at the start tariff.
-In this case the first 3600 kWh are charged at a lower tariff.
-The lowered tariff is 0.0818 lats/kWh (€0.12/kWh), where the usual tariff is 0.1065 lats/kWh (€0.15/kWh).
-Therefore offering electricity at a lower tariff to large families means that each family eligible for such support gets about 88.92 lats or €126.52 per year.
-In 2011 such support was granted to 2,937 large families totalling 231,185 lats (€328,946).
-In 2012 about 453,507 lats (€645,282) were spent to support about 5,100 large families.
-In total 714,692 lats (€974,228) were subsidized from public limited company Latvenergo AS.
-After opening of electricity market in Latvia in 2014 the company is going to continue to provide social support for families.
+Firstly, socially vulnerable families with children were granted an option to receive cards for settling electricity payments to the amount of 53.70 lats (76.40 EUR) from municipal social services in cities and regions.
+Secondly, a tariff compensation program existed, which provided large families with an option to pay for 3600 kWh per year at the lower tariff.
+Therefore each family could receive support at value up to 84.24 EUR.
+In 2014 Latvenergo AS introduces a new social support campaign for large families, offering possibility to receive gift card for settling electricity payment to the amount of 84.24 EUR.
+Estimated value of total support in 2014 is 1.7 million EUR.